Creating Access Tokens Using a Custom Integration

 Record your Client ID and Secret

 Caution: Save the CLIENT_ID and SECRET to a password manager or secret management service as the SECRET can not be viewed again.
-A new SECRET can be regenerated by editing the Integration, invalidating the previous SECRET.
+A new SECRET can be regenerated in the Integration configuration screen but this replaces and invalidates the previous SECRET.

 1. Navigate to Access Policies on the sidebar